 When your child is referred to the neurosurgery program at Dayton Children’s, our staff collects his or her medical history information, past imaging studies and test results.
 This helps the pediatric neurosurgeon prepare for your child’s first visit.

-Our pediatric neurosurgeons spend time with families to make sure they fully understand their child’s condition, the treatment options and what to expect during and after treatment.
+Our pediatric neurosurgeons spend time with you to make sure you fully understand your child’s condition, the treatment options and what to expect during and after treatment.
 If surgery is needed, our staff helps families every step of the way by providing educational materials, answering their questions, obtaining approvals from insurance companies and more.
 We know that this can be a stressful time, and our goal is to take care of as many details as possible for you, so that you can focus on your child’s needs.

 We encourage families to enroll in MyKidsChart, a free, secure online health program that makes it easy to stay in touch with the care team, view their child’s medication information and receive important health reminders.